Mathijs-Bakker/godotdev.nvim/README.md

 - **Optional C# support** including LSP, debugging, and tooling
 - **Built-in health checks** to verify environment, dependencies, and editor integration

 While it is possible to configure Neovim manually for Godot development, this plugin **simplifies setup** and ensures a consistent, cross-platform workflow.
-It automatically configures LSP, debugging, keymaps, formatting, and environment checks, so you can focus on writing game code rather than troubleshooting editor setup.
+It automatically configures LSP, debugging, formatting, and environment checks, so you can focus on writing game code rather than troubleshooting editor setup.

 ## Features